MESAHub/mesa-website/02-prereqs.markdown

 [sdkfaq]:http://www.astro.wisc.edu/~townsend/static.php?ref=mesasdk#Frequently_Asked_Questions_.01FAQ.01

 ## Search the mesa-users mailing list archive

-Search the [mailing list archives][mla] to see if someone has had a similar problem in the past.
+Search the [mailing list archives][mla] to see if someone has had a similar problem before.

 [mla]:https://lists.mesastar.org/pipermail/mesa-users/

 ## Post a question to mesa-users

-If the previous steps have not solved your problem, send an email message to mesa-users@lists.mesastar.org describing the problem.
+If the previous steps have not solved your problem, send an email to mesa-users@lists.mesastar.org describing the problem.

-Please provide the following information:
+Please provide the following information in your message (don't attach screenshots):

 + What version of MESA are you trying to build?